Verdra Rules · v0.1

 Apparent authority

-Agent's configured parameters plausibly permitted the action; counterparty reasonably relied.
-Rebuttable on constructive notice.
+Agent's configured parameters plausibly permitted the action; Counterparty reasonably relied.
+Rebuttable on constructive notice (B.3.2(b)).

 (c)